Templatew/ROSLabs/Lab1&2/LabReport-1&2-DESUE-CAZAUBON.md

     <depend>geometry_msgs</depend>
     ```

 - Perfect !
-Now we simply need to build our package, run it and turtlesim to enjoy a turtle make circles. xD
+Now we simply need to build our package, run it and turtlesim to enjoy a turtle making circles. xD

     ```bash